floraison/fugit/README.md

 A class `Fugit::Cron` to parse cron strings and then `#next_time` and `#previous_time` to compute the next or the previous occurrence respectively.

-There is also a `#brute_frequency` method which returns an array `[ shortest delta, longest delta, occurrence count ]` where delta is the time between two occurences.
+There is also a `#brute_frequency` method which returns an array `[ shortest delta, longest delta, occurrence count ]` where delta is the time between two occurrences.

 ```ruby
 require 'fugit'